40 secondi

-40 secondi (40 seconds) is an upcoming Italian drama film co-written and directed by Vincenzo Alfieri, loosely based on the book 40 secondi.
+40 secondi (40 seconds) is an Italian drama film co-written and directed by Vincenzo Alfieri, loosely based on the book 40 secondi.
 Willy Monteiro Duarte.
 La luce del coraggio and il buio della violenza by Federica Angeli.
-It had its world premiere in the Progressive Cinema Competition of the 20th Rome Film Festival on 17 October 2025, and will receive a theatrical release in Italy on 19 November 2025.
+It had its world premiere in the Progressive Cinema Competition of the 20th Rome Film Festival on 17 October 2025, and received a theatrical release in Italy on 19 November 2025.

 Premise

 The film follows the true story of Willy Monteiro Duarte, a 21-year-old of Cape Verdean descent who was brutally beaten and killed in Colleferro while defending a friend.